Dollar Tree's quarterly same-store sales miss estimates, shares fall

-(Reuters) - Discount store operator Dollar Tree Inc (DLTR.O) reported lower-than-expected holiday quarter same-store sales on Wednesday, sending its shares down as much as 13 percent in premarket trade.
+March 7 (Reuters) - Discount store operator Dollar Tree Inc reported holiday quarter same-store sales that missed analysts’ estimates on Wednesday, sending its shares down as much as 13 percent in premarket trade.

-Same-store sales at Family Dollar, the unit it acquired three years ago, rose 1 percent.
-Same-store sales at Dollar Tree rose 3.8 percent.

-Wall Street analysts had expected Family Dollar to report same-store sales growth of 1.46 percent and 3.99 percent for its core Dollar Tree stores, according to Thomson Reuters I/B/E/S.

 Net income rose to $1.04 billion, or $4.37 per share, in the fourth quarter ended Feb.
 3, from $321.8 million, or $1.36 per share, a year earlier.